Welcome to today's edition of the Rush 24-7 podcast.

 So he remembers it slightly, but it remembers it incorrectly.

-I remember thinking in quite good detail from years ago, and I remember this conversation very clearly, and I have talked to John about that, and he does recall exactly the same thing.
+And I have talked to John about that, and he does recall exactly the same thing.

 Right.

-Now he sees it that way too.
+Now he sees it that way, too.

-That's uh that's the official family position on this.
+That's the official family position on this.

 So Edwards then shows how tough he is.